Britain By Car - A Motoring History

 Development of the car continued, with the first sales of works' Astons in 1921.
 However, despite sporting success, production remained low.

-Although benefitting from further injections of capital from the wealthy racing driver, Count Louis Zborowski (see Bridge, in Kent), and Lady Charnwood, the company was unable to find long term stability.
+Although benefitting from further injections of capital from the wealthy racing driver, Count Louis Zborowski, and Lady Charnwood, the company was unable to find long term stability.
 Following Count Zborowski's death in the 1924 Italian Grand Prix, Aston-Martin went into receivership in 1925.

 The company was taken over by W S Renwick and A C Bertelli; the Martins withdrew from the operation, and the business moved to a new site at Feltham, in Middlesex.